Spectra One Theme Review: A Brand New Block-Based Theme From the Astra Team!

 Customizing Your Site’s Blog Post Design

-To control the template for individual blog posts, you’ll use the “Single” template.
-Or, there’s also a single template that includes a sidebar.
+To control the template for individual blog posts, you’ll use the ‘Single’ template.
+There’s also a single template that includes a sidebar.

-As with the header, Spectra One also includes multiple block patterns for different blog layouts.
-Or, you can always create your own design from scratch.
+As with the header, Spectra One also includes multiple block patterns for different blog layouts, or you can create your own design from scratch.

-Now that you have a general understanding of how site building works in Spectra One, let’s take a look at a few key features that Spectra One offers.
+Now you’ve got a general understanding of how site building works in Spectra One, let’s take a look at a few of its key features.

 Spectra One Style Variations